 OCBC's Earn A Bike program is an in-depth course of bike repair and riding for youth.
 By completing this program, students earn a refurbished basic mountain bike, with a new helmet and lock.
 With 15 hours of training in bike maintenance and safe cycling, this program is the most efficient way we can help young riders use bikes safely and effectively.
 Participants earn their bike by doing bike-repair tasks, and by learning and practicing safe-cycling Traffic Skills.

-Kids have two ways to Earn A Bike at OCBC:
+Kids have three ways to Earn A Bike at OCBC:

-Anyone over 18 can earn a bike by Volunteering (but the lock and helmet are not included).
+Anyone over 18 can earn a bike by Volunteering (but new locks and helmets are not included).

 Schools or other groups interested in presenting an Earn A Bike program at their own location should look at our On-Site Earn A Bike page.